 1. Create a custom app backend

 Relying on MBaaS services as Parse is evidently risky.
 Despite the fact that building your own backend demands a technically skillful team and a certain amount of time, this option suits you well if you want to have a complete control over your product.
 You may fill your app with any features and functionality you wish and have an opportunity to change them anytime.
-Having chosen the right development team, you can be sure that they apply selected and proven tools, methods, technologies, databases, programming languages and frameworks.
+Having chosen the right app development team, you can be sure that they apply selected and proven tools, methods, technologies, databases, programming languages and frameworks.
 As a result, you receive a flexible backend architecture.
 Besides, you are no longer dependent on a company that may shut down.

 Bespoke backend creating brings some additional challenges, such as maintenance, security, permissions, etc. After building and deploying your app server side will require regular maintenance.
 If you own a small app the maintenance cost can exceed the app benefit itself.
 Then, you also need to protect the database your app relies on and follow security standards like getting SSL Certificate.
 To avoid maintaining your own infrastructure, you can use a service like Microsoft Azure, Google Cloud Platform or Heroku.